 Vesicoureteral reflux (VUR) is a concern for children with UTIs.
 (See Risk Factors section in this report.)
 VUR can lead to kidney infection (pyelonephritis), which can cause kidney damage.
-The two treatment options for children with VUR are long-term antibiotics to prevent infections or surgery to correct the condition.
+If the reflux of urine is not severe, the child has a good chance of growing out of this problem without any damage to the kidneys.
+The two treatment options for children with VUR that is more severe or has caused infections are long-term antibiotics to prevent infections or surgery to correct the condition.
 However, there is debate as to the benefit of these approaches.
-Current guidelines advise that antibiotics do not really help prevent recurrent UTIs in children, and that VUR itself may not substantially increase the risk for recurrent UTI
+Current guidelines advise that antibiotics do not really help prevent recurrent UTIs in children, and that VUR itself may not substantially increase the risk for recurrent UTI.

 Children with acute kidney infection are treated with various antibiotics including oral cefixime (Suprax) or a short course (2 to 4 days) of an intravenous (IV) antibiotic (typically gentamicin, given in one daily dose).
 An oral antibiotic then follows the IV.

 Catheter-induced UTIs are very common, and preventive measures are extremely important.
 In-dwelling catheters should not be used unless absolutely necessary and they should be removed as soon as possible.
 Long-term catheter use is associated with increased risk for infections.
 For men, condom catheters may be an alternative to indwelling catheters.